malekaburaddaha/malekaburaddaha/README.md

 ### Hi there 👋

-- 🔭 I’m currently A Ph.D. student at The University of Michigan-Dearborn.
+- 🔭 I’m currently a Ph.D. student at The University of Michigan-Dearborn.
 - 🌱 I’m currently learning Machine/Deep Learning, Data Science using (Python, SQL, R, and Java)
 - 👯 I’m looking to collaborate on projects related to the above mentioned fields.
 - 🤔 I’m looking for an oppurtunity as a Jr.Data scientist or a Jr.Machine Learning engineer